Art & Design

 You will also follow a varied and stimulating programme of practical assignments, lectures and fieldtrips.
 The programme concludes with an exhibition at which you’ll show selected work.

-A minimum of five GCSEs at grades A*-C including an Art subject and English Language or successful completion of BTEC level 2 Diploma/First Diploma.
+A minimum of five GCSEs at grades A*-C including an art subject and English Language at grade 4 or above or successful completion of BTEC level 2 Diploma/First Diploma.